djordjejankovic10/community-bloom-portal/priority-2-content-creation-basics.md

 As a mobile app user, I want to attach photos and images to my posts to share visual content.

 **Acceptance Criteria:**
-- Photo attachment options clearly visible in composer:
+- "Photo library" attachment options clearly visible in composer
-  - Camera option to take photo directly
+-   Take member into native library
-  - Gallery option to select existing images
+- "Take photo or video" redirects into camera
 - Image selection interface supports:
   - Single and multiple selection modes
   - Preview of selected images with appropriate thumbnails